-Vera Bradley is a leading designer of women's handbags, accessories, and luggage and travel items.
-Founded in 1982 by friends Barbara Bradley Baekgaard and Patricia R. Miller, the brand's iconic designs and versatile styles offer women of all ages a colorful way to accessorize every look.
+Vera Bradley is a leading designer of women's handbags and accessories, luggage and travel items, eyewear, and stationery and gifts.
+Founded in 1982 by friends Barbara Bradley Baekgaard and Patricia R. Miller, the brand's innovative designs, iconic patterns and versatile styles offer women of all ages a colorful way to accessorize every look.

 Vera Bradley offers a unique, multi-channel sales model, as well as a focus on service and a high level of customer engagement.
 The Company sells its products through two reportable segments: Direct and Indirect.
 The Direct business consists of sales of Vera Bradley products through the Company's full-line and factory outlet stores in the United States, verabradley.com, direct-to-consumer eBay sales, and the Company's annual outlet sale in Fort Wayne, Indiana.
-As of January 31, 2015, the Company operated 96 full-line stores and 29 factory outlet stores.
-The Indirect business consists of sales of Vera Bradley products to approximately 2,700 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third party e-commerce sites, the Company's wholesale business in Japan, and third party inventory liquidation.
-For financial information about our reportable segments, refer to Note 17 of the Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
+As of January 30, 2016, the Company operated 110 full-line stores and 40 factory outlet stores.
+The Indirect business consists of sales of Vera Bradley products to approximately 2,600 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third party e-commerce sites, the Company's wholesale business in Japan, and third party inventory liquidators.
+For financial information about our reportable segments, refer to Note 16 of the Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
 Financial Statements and Supplementary Data," of this report.